exonum/exonum-doc/src/architecture/serialization.md

 Fixed-length fields are stored completely in the header.
-Var-length fields are allocated as segments in the body, plus take 8 bytes in the header: 4 bytes for a corresponding segment pointer and 4 bytes for segment field size.
+Var-length fields are allocated as segments in the body, plus take 8 bytes for the serialized segment pointer, as described [above](#segment-pointers).

 !!! note
     If field is slice, corresponding 8 bytes in the header of structure mean a